 The publications listed in this deliverable intend to raise awareness about co-RRI within the scientific community.
 Because the consortium couldn't yet publish a significant part of the results obtained during the FoTRRIS project, the partners have agreed to collaborate on more articles.
-The consortium, for instance, will prepare a special issue on co-RRI, which will be presented for open access to the Budapest Management Review managed by Corvinus University of Budapest (http://cbs.uni-corvinus.hu/index.php?id=59885) (peer reviewed).
+The consortium, for instance, was planning to prepare a special issue on co-RRI, which could be presented for open access to the Budapest Management Review managed by Corvinus University of Budapest.
+However, following the recommendation provided by the external evaluator after the final review of the project, the FoTRRIS team will prepare an article for Research Policy, as it was proposed by the external evaluator Prof. Owen.
 All partners will contribute.
-In addition to this, an open call will be launched via, amongst others, the FoTRRIS website.
-The Hungarian partner, ESSRG, will edit this special issue.